 The bottom line

-One way for small-business owners to have their cake and eat it, too, is to pay for business expenses on their card to claim deductions and earn rewards, and then use the rewards for personal travel and spending.
+One way for small-business owners to have their cake and eat it, too, is to pay for business expenses on their card to earn rewards, and then use the rewards for personal travel and spending.
+That way, you can still claim tax deductions on these business expenses.
 However you choose to redeem your credit card rewards, you can rest easy knowing that you won’t be taxed for earning them.